The structure and role of the Italian Regulatory Authority for Electricity and Gas

 The Authority formulates its own procedures for the adoption of provisions and enjoys organisational autonomy to lay down the regulations governing its internal organisation, functioning and accounting procedures.

-The Authority is funded through annual contributions paid by the service providers, calculated as a set percentage of no more than 1/1000 of contributors' revenues for the previous financial year.
+The Authority is funded through annual contributions paid by the market operators, calculated as a set percentage of contributors' revenues for the previous financial year.
+The Authority reduced it, from a legal limit of no more than 1 ‰: in 2016 the contribution is 0,28 ‰ in electricity and gas sectors and 0,25 ‰ in the water sector.

-These objectives are to be pursued by ensuring "uniform availability and distribution of services throughout the country, by establishing a transparent and reliable tariff system based on pre-defined criteria and by promoting the interests of users and consumers".
-The tariff system is required "to reconcile the economic and financial goals of electricity and gas operators with general social goals, and with environmental protection and the efficient use of resources".
+These objectives are to be pursued by ensuring "uniform availability and distribution of services throughout the country, by establishing a transparent and reliable tariff system based on pre-defined criteria and by promoting the interests of users and consumers

 Under law no. 481 of November 14th, 1995, the main functions of the Regulatory Authority for Electricity and Gas are as follows.